 Wait until at least two inches of stem growth has developed before transplanting the Rose of Sharon cutting into your garden.

 If you don’t have time or a desire to transplant a cutting from a container, try planting a Rose of Sharon cutting directly into its new home.

 Unfortunately, there is some risk that the cutting will fail to develop roots.

 Follow the procedure described above.
 First, select a brightly lit spot suitable for planting hibiscus or Rose of Sharon.

-Planting a cutting directly into your garden is best done in the summer, not in the spring or fall.
+Planting a cutting directly into your garden is best done in the summer, not late spring or fall.

 Growing Rose of Sharon From Seed

-Wide varieties of Rose of Sharon produce seeds, though some hybrid varieties do not.
+Mary varieties of Rose of Sharon are self-seeding, though some hybrid varieties do not.
 Rose of Sharon grows naturally from seed, and you can plant seeds yourself.

-To grow Rose of Sharon from seed, start twelve weeks before your area’s expected last frost date.
+To grow Rose of Sharon from seed, harvest from seed pods and start twelve weeks before your area’s expected last frost date.
 Put soil-less mix in a container, and plant the seeds to a depth of a 1/2″ inch.

 Next, moisten the soil with a mister, and place the pot in a bright, sunny location.